 “And what will you do when you find them, Wei Wuxian?
 Will you bring them all here?
 Should I find every single unwedded kunze in the country a room in the Lotus Pier?”

 It was Wei Wuxian’s turn to grind his teeth in frustration.
 He pushed himself off of the window ledge, standing so that Jiang Cheng had to look him right in the eye.
 “And what of it?” he asked.
 “You said it wasn’t a problem when I brought them with me, you said you didn’t care.”

 “I said this for four of them, three of whom have no family to claim them anymore,” Jiang Cheng replied.
-“I did not say that you could just go around kidnapping people, or that our sect would be here to fend off angry visitors asking for their omega back.”
+“I did not say that you could just go around kidnapping people, or that our sect would be here to fend off angry visitors asking for their kunze back.”

 “Did someone come asking for Zhu Yuansu?” he asked softly.

 “Yes,” Jiang Cheng spat, red in the face with shame.
 “Earlier today.
 They won’t leave before they have him back.”

 So this was why Jiang Cheng had refused Jiang Yanli so harshly when she had asked if he planned to dine with her and the children.